 Complete Isopod Care Guide

 Isopods, commonly known as pill bugs, roly-polies, or woodlice, have become increasingly popular pets among invertebrate enthusiasts.
 These fascinating crustaceans come in an incredible variety of colors and patterns, are easy to care for, and serve valuable roles in bioactive enclosures.
-This guide covers everything you need to know about keeping isopods.
+This article covers everything you need to know about keeping isopods.

 Understanding Isopods